What’s the Difference Between a Pizza Steel and Pizza Stone?

 Although you can find some budget options, pizza steels are generally more expensive than pizza stones.

 More About Pizza Stones

-Pizza stones, sometimes also referred to as baking stones, are commonly made from ceramic or cordierite.
-While they are also good conductors of heat, they don't transfer heat nearly as quickly as pizza steels.
-While foods cooked on a pizza stone will cook evenly, they will require a little more time.
+While pizza stones are also good conductors of heat, they don’t transfer heat nearly as quickly as pizza steels.
+That means that foods cooked on a pizza stone will bake up evenly, they’ll just require a little more time to finish up.

 Perhaps the biggest drawback to pizza stones is that they are more prone to cracking or breaking over time (or if they’re dropped).
 They are also prone to thermal shock, meaning they can easily shatter if the stone is exposed to a rapid temperature change.

 Related: Why I’ve Become a Pizza Steel Convert

 Pizza stones come in a variety of shapes and sizes, offer options for every budget, and are a fraction of the price of pizza steels.
 (For what it’s worth, we suggest rectangular ones over round ones because the shape gives you more space to work with when making pizzas or anything else.)

 Should You Get a Pizza Stone or a Pizza Steel?

 At the end of the day, both tools will help you cook up a totally tasty pizza with a crispy crust.
 When it comes to choosing which one to buy, go with the one that works best with your needs, cooking style, and budget.
 If you’re an occasional pizza maker or don’t want to drop a lot of cash, a pizza stone is a great start.
 And hey, you can always splurge on a steel later.
 If you’re an avid pizza maker who’s serious about making the perfect pizza crust, a pizza steel might be more up your alley.

 Do you have a pizza stone or a pizza steel?
 Tell us about it in the comments below!